 Where a Data Protection breach occurs, or is suspected, it should be reported immediately to the Managing Director.
 The report should include full and accurate details of the incident including who is reporting the incident and what classification of data is involved.

-Our Business Management System/Quality Policy ISO 9001:2015 is available on request.
+Our Business Management System/Quality Policy ISO 9001:2015 and Quality Policy are available on request.

 Effective from May 2018